The travel capsule: 5 investment pieces for the “Coolcation”

 Accessories

-Modern cruise ships come with a state-of-the-art fitness center which you can take advantage of.
+Modern cruise ships come with a state-of-the-art fitness centre which you can take advantage of.
 So bring at least one pair of workout clothes in case you feel like working up a sweat between different ports of call.

 Non-Clothing Essentials for Your Alaskan Cruise